the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 #### 4. GitHub OAuth App

-If you enabled GitHub authentication on your BinderHub, don't forget to delete the OAuth Application in "Developer Settings" as well.
+If you enabled GitHub authentication on your BinderHub, don't forget to delete the OAuth Application in "Developer Settings" on github.com as well.

 ---